Francesco Restelli: Biography

 Francesco Restelli was born (and would eventually die) in Milan.
 He studied Law at the University of Pavia, though he preferred to devote himself to studying Social sciences.
 In 1840 he published a substantive essay in that discipline which had been written, in part, by Paolo Manio, a fellow student who had died aged just 24, leaving Restelli to finish the work.
 Four years later he was a participant at the Sixth Congress of Italian Scientists, which on that occasion was held in Milan.
 He attracted the interest of fellow delegates when he presented a detailed paper on commercial law, while highlighting contribution of industrial and commercial associations to public prosperity.
 For the next few years he worked as a lawyer.

 On 18 March 1848 he hastened to join those manning the barricades.
 On 20 March Restelli joined Milan's Committee of Public Security, presided over by Dr.Angelo Fava.
-A couple of days later Field Marshall Radetsky withdrew the Austrian army from Milan, which left the city under the control of a hastily assembled provisional government.
+A couple of days later Field Marshal Radetsky withdrew the Austrian army from Milan, which left the city under the control of a hastily assembled provisional government.
 On 3 April 1848 Restelli was sent by the provisional government to Venice, which was under the control of its own provisional government, following Radetsky's strategic (and as matters turned out temporary) militarily withdrawal to the "Quadrilatero" forts.
 Restelli's mission was to foster agreement between Lombardy and Venice, while at the same time promoting the idea of a three way anti-Austrian union that would also include Sardinia-Piedmont.

 His mission concluded on 20 July 1848 and he returned to Milan where things were moving on.
 The fusion of "the city and province of Venice, the Sardinian states with Lombardy" had been decreed on 4 July 1848.
 The move had been overwhelmingly endorsed by a popular referendum in Lombardy, but the territories of Venice - aside from the city itself - had been militarily retaken at the end of June by the Austrians.
 The Austrians then defeated the army of Sardinia-Piedmont at Custoza on 24/25 July 1848.
 The defeat was far from overwhelming, but the Sardinian king was persuaded to sign an agreement with the Austrians on 4/5 August 1848 and withdrew his armies to the western bank of the Ticino.
 Regardless of the referendum result, a three way fusion with Piedmont and Venice was not about to happen, and in the Lombard capital the mood was one of political uncertainty.
 On 28 July 1848 Restelli joined Manfredo Fanti and Pietro Maestri in the Committee of Public Defence which effectively replaced the provisional government.